Matty's Funday Funnies: Matty's Funnies with Beany and Cecil

 On January 6, 1962, the program was replaced with a new Mattel-sponsored series titled Matty's Funnies with Beany and Cecil, featuring Bob Clampett's Beany and Cecil.
 A redesigned Matty Mattel and Sister Belle would appear as directors of the cartoons and in many intermissions along with Clampett's characters of Beany Boy, Cecil the Seasick Sea Serpent, Captain Huffenpuff, Dishonest John, Go Go Man Van Gogh, et al.

-There were only 26 half-hour shows made with this format, with the last first broadcast episode broadcast on June 30, 1962.
-The series then continued being broadcast during its regular early Saturday evening time as reruns until December 29, 1962.
-From 1963 to 1965, the series was repeated on the network's Saturday and Sunday morning schedules (and then ultimately broadcast in syndication) as The Beany and Cecil Show.
+There were only 26 half-hour shows made with this format, with the last episode broadcast on June 30 the same year.
+The series then continued being broadcast during its regular early Saturday evening time as reruns until December 29.
+From 1963 to 1967, the series was repeated on the network's Saturday and Sunday morning schedules (and then ultimately broadcast in syndication) as The Beany and Cecil Show.